freeman-lab/bar-menu/README.md

 # bar-menu

 React components for a filterable bar menu.
+See an [example](https://freemansbar.com).

 ## usage